Board of Trustees

 William T. Cagney was the business manager and financial secretary of International Union of Operating Engineers, Local 95.
 Under his stewardship, the union more than doubled its membership and increased its income by nearly 24 times.
 He founded the union's training and building funds and 401(k) plan.
 In addition, he was trustee to the Pittsburgh Building Owner's Health and Welfare Fund and served as its chair for nearly two decades.
 He was also the longest-serving president of the Pennsylvania State Council of Operating Engineers.

-Cagney served on the board of advisors of UPMC Health Plan and Three Rivers Labor Management Council; on the boards of Visit Pittsburgh and Green Building Innovations; and on the steering committee of Sustainable Pittsburgh.
+Cagney served on the board of advisors of UPMC Health Plan and Three Rivers Labor Management Council; on the boards of Visit Pittsburgh and Green Building Innovations; and on the Steering Committee of Sustainable Pittsburgh.
 He was appointed to the Allegheny County Green Action Team in 2008.
 He received awards for leadership in green initiatives from multiple organizations and is a frequent lecturer.

 View the Resolution